 The hide of a Morback is quite thick, able to resist most cuts or pierces.
 When injured, the Morback body will slow blood flow around the wounded area until a period of rest - this helps prevent further injury via blood loss.

+Morback courtship has been referred to as a "blood sport" among xenobiologists.
+After an extensive period of fierce fighting ending in a particularly brutal bite to the neck, the Morback couple will seem to freeze in place.
+This, among other things, has lead to their reputation as "vampires" although no blood is intentionally consumed for the purpose of sustinance.
 The couple then moves on to grooming one another's wounds before the actual act of copulation.
 The actual act of copulation is very similar to that of a human, though periodic fits of vicious clawing and biting are more than enough to dissuade most other hominids from seeking Morback partners.
-To the Morbacks, however, this bloody partnership is a natural testament to your respect of your partner's power.
+To the Morbacks, however, this bloody mauling is a natural testament to your respect of your partner's power.

 Kits are cared for by their parents for approximately a year before they begin to accompany them on hunts.
 It is not uncommon for parents to carry their kits during a hunt before the kit can walk.
 Kits begin to hunt unaided by adults at about seven Earth years of age and hunt in solitude by their teens.

 The Morbackian language is a series of low breathy syllables that are either growled or purred.
 When written, the letters primarily consist of groups of three lines - symbolizing the three claws of a Morback striking a surface to leave a message.
 It is not difficult to learn to speak Morbackian, though Morbacks find most aliens attempting to do so sound like they are "shouting" words.
 It should be noticed that the prefix "San" has the association of a bountiful or blessed hunt.